Jacqueline Fernandez

-Early life and modeling career
+Early life and modelling career

 Jacqueline Fernandez was born on 11 August 1985, in Manama, Bahrain, and was raised in a multi-ethnic family.
 Her father, Elroy Fernandez, is a Sri Lankan Burgher, and her mother, Kim, is of Malaysian and Canadian descent.
-Her maternal grandfather is Canadian and her great-grandparents were from Goa in India.
+Her maternal grandfather is Canadian and her great-grandparents were from Goa, then part of Portuguese India (now in India).
 Her father, who was a musician in Sri Lanka, moved to Bahrain in the 1980s to escape civil unrest between the Sinhalese and Tamils and subsequently met her mother, who was an air hostess.
 She is the youngest of four children with one elder sister and two elder brothers.
 After receiving her early education in Bahrain at Sacred Heart School, she studied mass communication at the University of Sydney in Australia.
 After graduating she did a couple of television shows in Sri Lanka.
 She also attended the Berlitz school of languages, where she learned Spanish and improved her French and Arabic.
+Her mother Kim died on 7 April 2025 after suffering a stroke.

 According to Fernandez, she had aspired to become an actress at a young age and fantasized about becoming a Hollywood movie star.
 She received some training at the John School of Acting.
-Although, she was a television reporter, she accepted offers in the modeling industry, which came as a result of her pageant success.
+Although she was a television reporter, she accepted offers in the modelling industry, which came as a result of her pageant success.
 In 2006, she was crowned the winner of the Miss Universe Sri Lanka pageant and represented Sri Lanka at the world Miss Universe 2006 pageant held in Los Angeles.
-In a 2015 interview, Fernandez described the modeling industry as "a good training ground" and said: "It is a medium that is about shedding your inhibitions, knowing your body, confidence".
+In a 2015 interview, Fernandez described the modelling industry as "a good training ground" and said: "It is a medium that is about shedding your inhibitions, knowing your body, confidence".
 In 2006, she appeared in a music video for the song "O Sathi" by music duo Bathiya and Santhush and young female singer Umaria Sinhawansa.